JiaweiZhuang/old_cloud_GC/README.md

 See "Future Plans and Possible Directions" at the end of this page for more information.

 I came up with this idea and finished all the current work in 2 days, so things are still very preliminary although promising.
-All feedback will be appreciated.
+Any feedback will be appreciated.

 #### Step 1: sign up an Amazon Web Service(AWS) account
 Go to <br />